awslabs/duvet/design/duplicates/decisions.md

   set; single-type targets never fail it.
 Adding an allowed set never flips a passing project to failing; removing one never flips failing to passing (the family form of P-D4).
-- **P-C1′ (scoped enforcement invariance).** New coverage verdict ≡ old on every input with no indistinct duplicate pair.
 - **P-C2 (per-instance billing).** coverage PASS ⟹ every in-scope
   test annotation, duplicate or not, is witnessed and discharges against every covering implementation.
 (Already true — W6 plus the per-test aggregation; stated so independence is visibly safe.)
-- **W8 (evidential distinctness).** coverage PASS ⟹ within every
-  claim class, no witness-set group of same-type test members has size ≥ 2.
-Verified-layer predicate; exactness: grouped ⟺ sets equal.
-Distinct means unequal, not disjoint.
 - **P-S0 (verdict determinism).** For a fixed set of checks and evidence inputs, the verdict is a function of the checked-in tree (source + config).
 Verbosity never changes a verdict.
-- **P-S1 (no pass without evidence).** duplicates PASS ∧ coverage PASS ⟹ every duplicate copy resolves to a distinct target, every set is within cap, every claim class is type-coherent, every copy is individually billed, and every pair is evidentially distinct.
+- **P-S1 (no pass without evidence).** duplicates PASS ∧ coverage PASS ⟹ every duplicate copy resolves to a distinct target, every set is within cap, every claim class is type-coherent, and every copy is individually billed.

 ## Follow-ups